jvieira575/AsteroidRadar/README.md

 https://api.nasa.gov/

 You will need an API Key which is provided for you in that same link, just fill the fields in the form and click Signup.

+Once you have your API Key, add it to your local.properties file.
+The key name for this property is located in the app's build.gradle file under buildTypes.

 ## License